10 Heart Disease Myths You Shouldn’t Believe

 High blood pressure (hypertension) is called “the silent killer” for a reason.

 Hypertension generally produces no symptoms until it causes a heart attack or stroke.
 You’ll only discover your blood pressure by using a blood pressure cuff.

 “It’s a good idea to have a blood pressure reading taken before age 21 — or earlier, if high blood pressure runs in your family,” says Dr. Gillinov.
 “This provides a baseline for measurements taken throughout life.”

 Four different kinds of fats are found in our foods, and not all of them are bad.
 Artificially made trans fats, also called partially hydrogenated oils, are the worst.

 Trans fats, found in many baked goods and processed foods, raise bad LDL cholesterol levels.
 So do saturated fats, which come from animal products like red meat and butter.

-“Replacing unhealthy saturated fats with healthy monounsaturated fats and polyunsaturated fats may actually lower your LDL levels,” says Dr. Gillinov.
+“Replacing unhealthy saturated fats with healthy monounsaturated fats and polyunsaturated fats may actually lower your LDL levels,” Dr. Gillinov says.

-“No food will prevent heart disease, although certain diets can,” says Dr. Gillinov.
+“No food will prevent heart disease, although certain diets can,” Dr. Gillinov explains.